Xilinx/VMC_Help/AIE/Window_Function/README.md

   frames.
 It must be a power of 2 with a minimum value of 16.
 The maximum value supported by this block is 65536.

-#### Input frame size (Number of Samples)

-Specifies the number of samples in the input frame excluding the header.
-The value must be in the range 16 to 65536 and the default value is 64.

-#### Scale output down by 2^

-Describes the power of 2 shift down applied before output.

 #### Use dynamic point size
 This option is primarily checked when the block is used with the [Dynamic point FFT block](../FFT_Dynamic_Point/README.md).
 When unchecked, each input frame will be of the size _Window size_ though the _Input size_ can be an integer multiple of the _Window size_ indicating the procesing of multiple frames together.
 When this option is checked, each window must be preceeded by a 256bit header to describe the run-time parameters of that window.
 Note that the _Window size_ parameter does not include this header.
 The format of the header is described in the table below.
 When checked, the _Windows size_ parameter describes the maximum window size which may be input.